ethan-wst/EfficientDet-D0-Trainer/README.md

 #### Begin Training

 This is to start the training job, a training job may take several hours depending on the number of images to train on

-- Ensure buffpy is added to your enviroment, from within the `buff-code/` directory run

-		source buffpy/buff.bash

 - `cd` into the `buff-code/` directory and run